What is a Bachelor of Science in Health Data Analytics?

 Furthering Your Public Health Education with a Graduate Degree

-Majoring in health data analytics also enables students to take the prerequisite courses needed for graduate programs in biostatistics, epidemiology, or other quantitative fields.
+Majoring in health data analytics also enables students to take the prerequisite courses needed to pursue a graduate program in biostatistics, epidemiology, or other quantitative fields.

 View Graduate Public Health Degrees at Dornsife